ggardet/blog/HowTo-Add_tests_on_real_hardware_with_openQA-RPi3_case.md

 ### SUT

-Here, the Raspberry Pi 3 B cannot boot from USB emulation (see [https://github.com/raspberrypi/firmware/issues/1322](https://github.com/raspberrypi/firmware/issues/1322)), so you need to format the uSD card in FAT and copy the firmware files (bootcode.bin and ) from raspberrypi-firmware RPM package.
+Here, the Raspberry Pi 3 B cannot boot from USB emulation (see [https://github.com/raspberrypi/firmware/issues/1322](https://github.com/raspberrypi/firmware/issues/1322)), so you need to format the uSD card in FAT and copy the firmware files (bootcode.bin, fixup.dat/fixup4.dat and start.elf/start4.elf) from raspberrypi-firmware RPM package.
 DO NOT include the configuration files, nor u-boot!

 ### Worker setup